prowler-cloud/prowler/README.md

     AWS-CLI can be also installed it using "brew", "apt", "yum" or manually from <https://aws.amazon.com/cli/>, but `detect-secrets` has to be installed using `pip` or `pip3`.
 You will need to install `jq` to get the most from Prowler.

-- Make sure jq is installed (example below with "apt" but use a valid package manager for your OS):
+- Make sure jq is installed: examples below with "apt" for Debian alike and "yum" for RedHat alike distros (like Amazon Linux):

     ```sh
     sudo apt install jq
+    ```

+    ```sh
+    sudo yum install jq
     ```

 - Previous steps, from your workstation: